3 homes were recently burglarized in Laveen and 4 people have been arrested

-PHOENIX — Four suspects have been arrested for burglary at three residences in Laveen on Monday morning, police say.
+PHOENIX — Five suspects have been arrested or detained for burglary at three residences in Laveen on Monday morning, police say.

-Police said the suspect entered the homes in the area of 51st Avenue and Maldonado Road by forcing their way into the houses and taking valuable items from each home.
+Police said the suspects entered the homes in the area of 51st Avenue and Maldonado Road by forcing their way into the houses and taking valuable items from each home.

 A homeowner was inside his residence at the time of the burglary, according to police.

-On Tuesday, three (two 16-year-olds and a 17-year-old) out of the four suspects were arrested and booked into the Juvenile Correction Center on burglary charges, police said.
+On Tuesday, three (two 16-year-olds and a 17-year-old) out of the four juvenile suspects were detained and transported to the Juvenile Correction Center on burglary charges, police said.

-Wednesday, police arrested Matthew Santos, 19, and booked him into 4th Avenue Jail for burglary.
+Police arrested Matthew Santos, 19, on Wednesday and booked him into 4th Avenue Jail for burglary.

+A fifth, unidentified juvenile suspect was detained late Thursday.
+No other information was immediately released.

 Police said there are other charges pending as some of the suspects were armed during the burglaries.